 No. In personal injury claims in Queensland we only claim net losses (after tax), so the ATO does not impose tax on any settlement monies.
 If, however, you invest those funds and earn income then you may well have to pay tax on that income.
 You should seek advice from your accountant or financial advisor in that regard.

-During your free consultation, we will take steps to:
+During your free initial consultation, we will:

 - Determine exactly what injuries you have suffered;